RichardMeadowsTC/WinDirStatReborn/readme.txt

   Microsoft .NET Framework
   Version 4.7.03056

-You may need to install .Net 4.7.2.
-This version of .Net ships with Windows 10 April 2018 Update version 1803 (Build 17134.x)
+You will need to install .Net 4.7.2 SDK.
+Before opening the solution.
+This version of .Net ships with Windows 10 April 2018 Update version 1803 (Build 17134.x).
 A copy of the SDK and redistributable can be found in Net-4.7.2 folder.

 Project was inspired by WinDirStat.
 Unfortunatly, I have not been able to find any copy of WinDirStat that builds master branch.
 I have also tried getting zip down load from Source Forge.
 The zip is missing ..\common\platform.cpp file and has other issues.